finchmeister/the-coders-cookbook/_recipes/bacon-avocado-egg-feta-stack.markdown

 image_location: assets/food-images/bacon-avocado-feta-stack.jpg
 description: "The hardest part about this is coordinating the serving so that your bacon, eggs and toasted bread all finish hot at roughly the same time."
 spotify_uri: spotify:user:jaybeattie92:playlist:4CeMdHu1yU1w8932JmTPI4
-source: "bbcgoodfood.com"
+source: bbcgoodfood.com
-author: "thefinchmeister"
+author: thefinchmeister
-tags: "chicken  "
+tags: breakfast testing2

 ingredients: